lmsqueezy/lemonsqueezy.js/README.md

 Add this API key into your project, for example as `LEMONSQUEEZY_API_KEY` in your `.env` file.

+You can test the API/SDK when in [test mode](/help/getting-started/test-mode) so you can build a full integration without making live transactions.

 ## Usage

 ### Basic usage